It’s October, which means it’s that time of the year again: flu vaccination time!

-Q: What are best ways to protect oneself from influenza and its complications?
+Q: What are the best ways to protect oneself from influenza and its complications?

 A: To reduce your risk of getting sick from the flu, it’s best to combine two approaches:

-- Minimize your exposure to people spreading influenza virus in the winter.
+- Minimize your exposure to people spreading the influenza virus in the winter.

-Older adults should also make sure they are up-to-date on pneumococcal vaccination, which now requires two different vaccinations.
+Older adults should also make sure they are up-to-date on pneumococcal vaccination.
 (These are one-time, not yearly).
 Pneumococcal vaccination helps reduce the risk of certain types of bacterial pneumonia and other potential complications of influenza.
 A 2016 meta-analysis concluded that being vaccinated for both influenza and pneumococcus was associated with a lower risk of pneumonia and death.
 For more on pneumococcal vaccination, see: 26 Preventive Services for Older Adults (Vaccination section).

 Minimizing your exposure to influenza virus